Acrylic & Plastic Bonding

 Best for: Fabricated letters, trims, mixed components

-Hybrid: tack first, then lock
+Hybrid: Tack first, then lock

 Best for: Frames, brackets, load-bearing parts